Fun Austin Day Trips

 Wimberley is another sleepy little Texas town, with shopping, music and food.
 It's just about an hour from Austin.
 Wimberley has been designated as a Texas Cultural District by the Texas Commission on the Arts because of it's artists community.
 Wimberley has it's own “Trail of Lights”, a Farmer's market, and lots of shopping for unique and interesting items.
 Plus the restaurants in Wimberley offer unique dining experiences, some with musical entertainment.

 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.

-Based on information from the Austin Board of REALTORS® (alternatively, from ACTRIS) from July 27th, 2017 at 8:32am MDT.
+Based on information from the Austin Board of REALTORS® (alternatively, from ACTRIS) from October 18th, 2017 at 5:00am EDT.
 Neither the Board nor ACTRIS guarantees or is in any way responsible for its accuracy.
 The Austin Board of REALTORS®, ACTRIS and their affiliates provide the MLS and all content therein "AS IS" and without any warranty, express or implied.
 Data maintained by the Board or ACTRIS may not reflect all real estate activity in the market.

 All information provided is deemed reliable but is not guaranteed and should be independently verified.